mazenfarht/mazenfarht/README.md

 # Hi there, I'm Mazen Mostafa! 👋

 Welcome to my GitHub profile!
-I'm a passionate Web Developer and Graphic Designer who loves creating websites, logos, and banners.
-Here's a little about me:
+I'm a Frontend Developer specializing in React.js with strong experience in building responsive, scalable, and userfriendly web applications.
+Skilled in working with REST APIs, modern UI libraries, and performance optimization.
+Experienced in developing real-world projects with a focus on clean UI, reusable components, and smooth user experience.
+Strong ability to leverage AI tools such as ChatGPT, GitHub Copilot, and Claude AI to improve productivity and code quality.
+Seeking a Junior Frontend Developer role to contribute technical skills and grow within a professional development environment.

 ## 🔖 About Me
 - 🌱 I’m currently enhancing my skills in **Frontend Development**  .